jetanley/jetanley.github.io/_posts/2022-05-23-data-science-articles.md

 procedures required for hypothesis testing of large samples.

 I consider myself a statistician rather than a data scientist for a few reasons.
-\begin{itemize}
-  \item Most of my schooling solely focused on statistics - nearly fully ignoring the data science concept.
+* Most of my schooling solely focused on statistics - nearly fully ignoring the data science concept.
-  \item My interests lie in biostatistics and clinical trials.
+* My interests lie in biostatistics and clinical trials.
-  \item I find more joy out of the statistical processes than from data cleaning and working with massive datasets.
+* I find more joy out of the statistical processes than from data cleaning and working with massive datasets.
-\end{itemize}

 Final note: I recognize the necessity for data scientists and am excited to learn more about the inner workings of the role.